Environment

 4. 4

-Maintain reasonable humidity around the plant during the dry winter bloom season.
+Maintain reasonable humidity around the plant during the dry winter bloom season, such as with a pebble tray or nearby humidifier, without misting the buds directly.

 5. 5

-Note the plant's successful bloom-period conditions from a good year to replicate going forward if bud drop has been a recurring issue.
+Note the plant's successful bloom-period conditions from a good year, including its exact location, watering rhythm, and humidity, to replicate going forward if bud drop has been a recurring issue.

 Prevention